Some Fundamental Theorems in Mathematics: Artificial intelligence

 \section{Artificial intelligence}

-Like {\bf meta mathematics} or {\bf reverse mathematics}, the field of {\bf artificial intelligence} (AI) can be considered as part of mathematics.
+Like {\bf meta mathematics} or {\bf reverse mathematics}, the field of {\bf artificial intelligence} (AI) is a part of mathematics which also reflects on subject itself.
 It is related of {\bf data science} (algorithms for data mining, and statistics) {\bf computation theory} (like complexity theory) {\bf language theory} and especially {\bf grammar} and {\bf evolutionary dynamics}, {\bf optimization problems} (like solving optimal transport or extremal problems) {\bf solving inverse problems} (like developing algorithms for computer vision or optical character or speech recognition), {\bf cognitive science} as well as {\bf pedagogy} in education (human or machine learning and human motivation).
-There is no apparent ``fundamental theorem" of AI, (except maybe Marvin Minsky's {\it "The most efficient way to solve a problem is to already know how to solve it."} \cite{minsky}, which is a surprisingly deep statement as modern AI agents like {\bf Alexa}, {\bf Siri}, {\bf Google Home}, {\bf IBM Watson} or {\bf Cortana} demonstrate; they compute little, they just know or look up - or annoy you to look it up yourself...).
-But there is a {\bf theorem of Lebowski on machine super intelligence} which taps into the uncharted territory of {\bf machine motivation} \satz{No AI will bother after hacking its own reward function.}
+There is no apparent ``fundamental theorem" of AI, (except maybe for Marvin Minsky's {\it "The most efficient way to solve a problem is to already know how to solve it."} \cite{minsky}, which is a surprisingly deep and insightful statement as modern AI agents like {\bf Alexa}, {\bf Siri}, {\bf Google Home}, {\bf IBM Watson} or {\bf Cortana} demonstrate; they compute little, they just know or look up - or annoy you to look it up yourself...).
+But there is a {\bf theorem of Lebowski on machine super intelligence} which taps into the rather uncharted territory of {\bf machine motivation} \satz{No AI will bother after hacking its own reward function.}